tarcinapp/entity-persistence-gateway/readme.md

     password: redis pass
 ```
 This establishes the connection to Redis, providing the necessary backend for managing rate limits.

 **Rate Limiting Configuration for Each Route**
 For fine-grained control over rate limiting, individual routes can be configured with specific rate limits.
-In the route configuration, add the `RequestRateLimiter` filter with corresponding arguments.
+In the route configuration, modify the `RequestRateLimiter` filter with corresponding arguments.
 Below is an example configuration:
 ```yaml
 filters:
   - name: RequestRateLimiter